endodoug/endodoug.github.io/_posts/2016-03-21-create-a-picker-view-with-enums.md

       }
     }

-The number of components is set to 1 and the number of rows is set to the count of the PickerDataArray.
+The number of components is set to 1 and the number of rows is set to the count of the `pickerDataArray`.
 Now the only thing left to do is include a title for each row on the picker wheel.
 I make another extension conforming to the `UIPickerViewDelegate` and use the `pickerDataArray` for each row.

         extension PickerViewController: UIPickerViewDelegate {
             func pickerView(pickerView: UIPickerView, titleForRow row: Int, forComponent component: Int) -> String? {